Exploring North Devon in a Micro Camper Part One: Places to Visit

 Mortehoe

 Just above Woolacombe, Mortehoe is a small village with plenty of character.
 You’ll find pubs, cafés, a museum, and even a vinyl record store/coffee shop!
-Parking a camper is easy and you will have access to some fantastic coastal walks.
+Parking a micro camper is easy and you will have access to some fantastic coastal walks.

 This area is rich in history and mythology with tales of pirates, smugglers and ghosts aplenty!